Are Pickleball Clubs Just Commodities?

 Conclusion

-Reflecting on the current state of the industry, it's apparent that while many clubs still reside in the commodity category, there's beaucoup potential for those ready to embrace experience-based differentiation.
+While many clubs still reside in the commodity category, there's significant potential for those ready to embrace experience-based differentiation.
 Now is the time for clubs to thoughtfully assess their offerings and invest strategically in enhancements that highlight what makes them unique.
 By doing so, pickleball clubs can transform from merely a place to play into cherished epicenters of local sport and community.
-After all, the real game-changer is not in lowering prices, but in raising the bar of what pickleball can be.